PIT (Purposeful/Intentional/Teamwork)

 2023

 This is the first year, partly due to the lack of rain this summer, that we can come to the PIT and rest.
 Even with a lack of free time overall, we find small pockets of time and visit.
 We also bring water for the trees and critters.
 The trees planted in 2017-2018 are providing much needed privacy from the road.
-They also muffle traffic noise.
+They also mask traffic noise as the neighborhood has grown.
+Wildlife is enjoying the shade from the shrubs as well.
+Planting has also regenerated what little soil was left mixed with shale.
+It has been challenging for the roots to take hold, but they have persevered.

 2022